Your expert guide to planning an awesome 2 week Yucatán itinerary

 📞 Why not buy an e-sim in advance of your trip to save having to search out a sim-card upon arrival?

-This 2 weeks in Yucatán itinerary assumes Mérida, the gorgeous capital city of Yucatán, as your starting point.
+This 2 weeks in Yucatán itinerary assumes Mérida, the gorgeous capital city of Yucatán, as your start/end point.

-This is the land of the ancient Maya people, whose legacy is evident in magnificent temples such as Chichen Itza and mysterious caves as well as through stories and traditions passed down for thousands of years.
+Yucatán is the land of the ancient Maya people, whose legacy is evident in their magnificent temples as well as through stories and traditions that have been passed down from generation to generation for thousands of years.
 The Maya people have fought hard to preserve their culture, language and cuisine while adapting to the changes brought by the colonization of the Spanish and the establishment of the modern state of Mexico.
 This is part of what makes it such a joy to explore Yucatán.

 Days 1 – 3 Mérida

 Mérida is a great place to start your adventure in Yucatán.
-Here you will find a thriving city with gorgeous colonial architecture, fascinating museums and galleries, markets and more to explore.
+It is a thriving city with gorgeous colonial architecture, fascinating museums and galleries, market, and great food.

 What to do in Mérida

-Begin by taking a walking tour to get yourself acquainted with the city before heading out around centro, the Plaza Grande and Paseo de Montejo.
+Begin by taking a walking tour to get yourself acquainted with the city before heading out on your own to explore around centro, the Plaza Grande and Paseo de Montejo.
 Visit museums, art galleries, markets, gardens and wonderful restaurants as you explore.

 Day 1 – Regional art and colonial history in Mérida

-✅ The cathedral is one of the oldest in all the Americas and was built using blocks of stone that those early Spanish conquistadors took from the Maya city of T’hó, upon which modern Mérida is built.
+✅ The Mérida cathedral, Catedral de San Ildefonso, is one of the oldest in all the Americas and was built using blocks of stone that those early Spanish conquistadors took from the Maya city of T’hó, upon which modern Mérida is built.

-✅ Museo Casa Montejo is a restored 16th-century mansion house, with numerous historical artifacts and regional art from Mérida’s colonial past.
+✅ Museo Casa Montejo is a restored 16th-century mansion house, with numerous historical artifacts and regional art from Mérida’s colonial past (🆓 entry).

-✅ El Palacio de Gobierno, which houses the state of Yucatán’s executive government offices, is also home to some excellent paintings that give a fascinating look into the the history of Yucatán.
+✅ El Palacio de Gobierno, which houses the state of Yucatán’s executive government offices, is also home to some excellent paintings that give a fascinating look into the the history of Yucatán (🆓 entry).

 ✅ Museo de Arte Contemporáneo Yucateco is a perfect place to get a modern perspective from local artists.